Overcoming the barriers

 Choice of keyboard size will help to ‘level the playing field’ for pianists with smaller hand spans.
 Currently, pianists with larger hand spans have a clear advantage.

 In August 2012, the New South Wales branch of the Australian Music Examinations Board (AMEB) stated that they had no objection in principle to the use of piano keyboards of different sizes for examinations.
 Although not currently available in exam headquarters, teachers who hold exams in their own studios are free to use them.
+The AMEB Federal office has confirmed that there are no specific exam regulations relating to key width.

 Technology and finance